Computer-Science-and-Engineering-GNDEC/Hackathon-1.1/tech_geekers/progress.md

 - Installing android studio
 - We have created new sigin intregation + "notification bar".
 - Terms and conditions + UI interface
+- Designing teacher's portal for creating proctored exams for students.